Cable's MSNBC will change its name later this year as part of corporate divorce from NBC

 Still, it's noteworthy that the business channel CNBC is leaving “NBC” in its name.
 MSNBC argues that CNBC has always maintained a greater separation and, with its business focus, is less likely to cover many of the same topics.

-Still, the affiliation between a news division that tries to play it safe and one that doesn't hide its liberal bent has long caused tension.
+The affiliation between a news division that stresses objectivity and one that doesn't hide its liberal bent has long caused tension.
 President Donald Trump refers to the cable network as “MSDNC,” for Democratic National Committee.
 Even before the corporate change, NBC News has been reducing the use of its personalities on MSNBC.

 Some NBC News personalities, like Jacob Soboroff, Vaughn Hillyard, Brandy Zadrozny and Antonia Hylton, have joined MSNBC.
 The network has also hired Carol Leoning, Catherine Rampell and Jackie Alemany from the Washington Post, and Eugene Daniels from Politico.